Content Warning: Gross Poop and OSTOMY talk here! Leave now if you don’t want to read about how my first six months with Gob have gone.

 I talk to Gob sometimes.
 Not serious conversations, god no. Sometimes I’ll be changing my bag and I’ll just mutter under my breath “Look what you did!”
 You don’t feel it when you are outputting, and it’s sometimes a big surprise seeing what winds up in there.

-Master and me see Gob as a separate being from me, which is kind of funny.
-We usually change my bag together (unless I’m having a problem and have to change when Master isn’t home) and when we take the wafer off, we both talk about him like he’s someone else but attached to me.
+We see Gob as a separate being from me, which is kind of funny.
+We usually change my bag together (unless I’m having a problem and have to change when Master Pravus isn’t home) and when we take the wafer off, we both talk about him like he’s someone else but attached to me.

 “Oh no!
 I feel so bad for Gob.
 Look how swollen he is today!”